-PRINCIPLE 5: Members shall provide accurate information about the nature and management of communicative disorders and about the services and products offered.
+PRINCIPLE 5: Members shall provide accurate information about the nature and management of communicative disorders and about the services and products offered, as well as the benefits and risks associated with research.

-Rule 5a: Individuals shall provide persons served with the information a reasonable person would want to know about the nature and possible effects of services rendered or products provided or research being conducted.
+Rule 5a: Individuals shall provide persons served with the information a reasonable person would want to know about the nature and possible effects of services rendered or products (including, but not limited to, prescriptive or over-the-counter) provided or research being conducted.